Medical History and Physical Exam for Lupus

 Why It Is Done

-A physical examination and medical history are done to evaluate symptoms.
-The parts of the body that are examined, and the questions that are asked, depend on which diseases your doctor suspects or considers most likely.
+A physical exam and medical history are done to evaluate symptoms.
+The parts of the body that are examined, and the questions that are asked, depend on which diseases your doctor suspects or thinks are most likely.

 Classification criteria for systemic lupus erythematosus:1